kaby76/AntlrVSIX/doc/Import.md

 ## Use new "tokens {}" syntax.

 In Antlr4, the _tokens { ... }_ syntax was changed from semi-colon delimited identifiers
 to comma delimited identifiers.
-The last item in the _tokens_ list does not have a trailing comma, so it is removed.
+The last item in the _tokens_ list cannot have a trailing comma, so it is removed.

     //tokensSpec